 Oregon State University is among your top options if you're planning on studying Fisheries Sciences.
 Fisheries sciences majors from Oregon State University earn a boost of approximately 4.9% above the typical income of fisheries sciences graduates.
 The setting in a major urban center is tremendous for young people seeking out considerable opportunities for social networking, adventure, and life.

-About 76.0% of Oregon State applicants submit their SAT scores, which average about 1,105.Ranked #892 in the United States for overall value, we would have expected this university's excellent academic programs to command a greater price.
+About 72.0% of Oregon State applicants submit their SAT scores, which average about 1,105.This institution is a great value for students in Oregon.
 Find out about what student life at Oregon State is like by enjoying some campus videos.

 It is hard to find a better school than University of Rhode Island if you wish to study Fisheries Sciences.
 Students from the Fisheries Sciences degree program at University of Rhode Island make 4.8% more than the average graduate with the same degree.
 Located in Kingston, Rhode Island, delivers a dependable, suburban experience for scholars.

 This college features a superior freshman retention rate, with 84.0% of first-year students returning the next year.University of Rhode Island is a great decision for nursing majors.
 Graduates earn incomes that are at the top of their field.
 Find each of the crucial facts on URI by looking at their scorecard.

 It's difficult to beat Humboldt State University if you wish to study Fisheries Sciences.
 Grads of the fisheries sciences program report average early career income of fisheries sciences and mid-career income of $56,865.
 Arcata, California supplies a charming small-town atmosphere for students to grow in.